 METHODOLOGY

+These methedology not specify the you’ study.

 3.1 GENERAL

 The development of a monitoring system involves a structured approach encompassing the design, construction, and deployment phases.
 This methodology integrates critical technologies such as Arduino boards, advanced IoT components, and a dual-camera system.
 The primary camera module is responsible for Additionally, the IoT-based smart control system incorporates a robust data monitoring platform.
 The core objective of this system is to provide precise and efficient monitoring of mulberry silkworms through the use of cutting-edge image processing technique.

 Fig .1 : Conceptual Framework of the research